wso2/docs-ei/en/micro-integrator/docs/setup/security/securing_management_api.md

 ### Disable user authentication

+!!!
+Note
+    The [management API](../../../administer-and-observe/working-with-management-api) and related tools (the [CLI](../../../administer-and-observe/using-the-command-line-interface) and the [dashboard](../../../administer-and-observe/working-with-monitoring-dashboard)) will not be accessible if authentication is disabled.

 If security is **not required**, you can simply disable the handler for the Micro Integrator.
 Open the `deployment.toml` file (stored in the `MI_HOME/conf/` directory) and add the following configuration:

 ```toml